nla-group/classix/docs/source/comparison.rst

     X = np.concatenate((data_no_outliers, data_outliers))
     print(X.shape) # (100000, 2)

-Then we employ the algorithms except CLASSIX on the downsampling data while employ CLASSIX clustering on the whole data, and get their average runtime for comparison:
+Cause other clustering algorithms almost cannot complete this clustering on the full data.
+So we employ CLASSIX clustering on the whole data while employing other clustering algorithms on down-sampling data, and get their average runtime for comparison:

 .. code:: python